-- a) As illustrated on Exhibit 3, Building Heights, 100 feet from back of curb along Bayside Drive within the eastern portion of Planning Area 1, maximum allowable building height shall not exceed 26 feet for flat roofs and 31 feet for sloped roofs. - b) Within Planning Area 1, maximum allowable height for any parking structure shall not exceed 30 feet for flat roofs and 35 feet for sloped roofs. - c) Maximum allowable building height within Planning Area 2 shall not exceed 26 feet for flat roofs and 31 feet for sloped roofs. - d) Within Planning Area 4, maximum allowable building height shall not exceed 20 feet for flat roofs and 25 feet for sloped roofs. - e) All other exceptions to height shall be regulated pursuant to Section 20.30.060.D of the Newport Beach Municipal Code.
+- a) As illustrated on Exhibit 3, Building Heights, 100 feet from back of curb along Bayside Drive within the eastern portion of Planning Area 1, maximum allowable building height shall not exceed 26 feet for flat roofs and 31 feet for sloped roofs. - b) Within Planning Area 1, a single coastal public view tower, or similar structure, that includes public access to a functioning public viewing platform may be developed at a maximum height of 65 feet. - e)b) Within Planning Area 1, maximum allowable height for any parking structure shall not exceed 30 feet for flat roofs and 35 feet for sloped roofs. - d)c) Maximum allowable building height within Planning Area 2 shall not exceed 26 feet for flat roofs and 31 feet for sloped roofs. - e)d) Within Planning Area 4, maximum allowable building height shall not exceed 20 feet for flat roofs and 25 feet for sloped roofs. - f)e)All other exceptions to height shall be regulated pursuant to Section 20.30.060.D of the Newport Beach Municipal Code.